MarcoPelazza/ACTAM_project_Thrillizy/README.md

 The very first step to follow to use this website is to have the flute in hand and a lot of good will.

 The staff which will appear on the display will allow you to select the note whose position you want to know/remember.
-The reference adopted for the staff is the treble clef without any key signature: for this reason is therefore possible to choose if the note is altered or not by pressing one of the two buttons respectively corresponding to sharp `#` or flat `b`.
+The reference adopted for the staff is the treble clef without any key signature: for this reason is therefore possible to choose if the note is altered or not by pressing, before the note, one of the two buttons respectively corresponding to sharp `#` or flat `b`.

 It's also possibile to select notes below or above the staff, thanks to the ledger lines put as a reference while pointing with the mouse on the staff.